 Eleanor Roosevelt (USA)

-* It is hard to fail, but it is worse never to have tried to succeed –
+* It is hard to experience failure, but it is worse never trying to succeed –

 Theodore Roosevelt (USA)

 * It’s not enough that we do our best; sometimes we have to do what’s required –

 * One who fears failure limits his activities.
 Failure is only the opportunity to more intelligently begin again –

 1. Profit from Wedding Photography.

 Everyone wants to capture their special day with photography.
 Weddings are